OneTe/OneTe/README.md

 ### I'm Currently

-- 💻 I’m currently working on my Competitive Programming skills and software architecture
+- 💻 Working on my Competitive Programming skills and software architecture
 - 💬 Brainstorm with me over tech, algorithms, career, game, and music
 - 👷🏽‍♂️ Setting up my tech blog ﹣ will be ready soon...